a1regg/image-classifier/README.md

 ---

 # Dependencies
-The project dependencies are listed in requirements.txt.
+The project dependencies are listed in `requirements.txt`.
 Install them using the following command:

 ```
 pip install -r requirements.txt